exercism/python/concepts/functions/about.md

 '__main__'
 ```

-Full list of attributes can be found at [Python DataModel][attributes].
+The full list of function attributes can be found at [Python DataModel][attributes].

 [attributes]: https://docs.python.org/3/reference/datamodel.html#index-33